techieshubham30/TweetX/README.md

 ### Personalized Feed

-- View your own list of posts in a dedicated feed.
+- Explore a personalized feed where you can view your own list of posts, as well as updates from users you follow.

 ### User Discovery